ShidongPAN/ShidongPan.github.io/_pages/about.md

 # <i class="fa fa-book fa-fw"></i>  About #
 I am Shidong Pan :)

-I am a postdoctoral researcher at the Center for Data Science at New York University and the Law School at Columbia University (jointly-affiliated).
+I am a postdoctoral researcher at the Courant Institute at New York University and the Law School at Columbia University (jointly-affiliated).

 I completed my Ph.D. at Australian National University and CSIRO's Data61, supervised by [Zhenchang Xing](https://people.csiro.au/X/Z/Zhenchang-Xing/).
 I was also co-supervised by [Sherry Xu](https://people.csiro.au/X/S/Xiwei-Xu) and [Mark Staples](https://markstaples.com/).
 I was a visiting PhD student of Prof. [David Lo](http://www.mysmu.edu/faculty/davidlo/) in Singapore Management University.
 I earned Master of Machine Learning and Computer Vision at Australian National University, advised by [Zhenchang Xing](https://people.csiro.au/X/Z/Zhenchang-Xing/) and [Hongdong Li](https://users.cecs.anu.edu.au/~hongdong/).
 Before my graduate education, I earned the Bachelor of Advanced Computing (Honours) at Australian National University, advised by [Dongwoo Kim](https://dongwookim-ml.github.io/), and the Bachelor of Computer Science and Technology at Shandong University (Weihai). <br>

 Email: Shidong[dot]Pan[at]nyu[dot]edu OR sp4471[at]columbia[dot]edu

 # <i class="fa fa-book fa-fw"></i>  Research #
-My research lies at the intersection of Usable Privacy & Security, Responsible AI, and Law.
-I am broadly interested in developing methodologies and tools that ensure AI and software systems are usable, secure, and compliant with privacy laws, to implement the general Responsible AI principles in practice.
+My research lies at the intersection of Usable Privacy & Security, Software Engineering, and Law.
+I am broadly interested in developing methodologies and tools that ensure AIware and software systems are usable, secure, and compliant with privacy regulations.
+I also interested in transforming general Responsible AI principles in to practical implementations.
 My work emphasizes bridging technical innovations to foster transparency, responsibility, and compliance in ubiquitous software/AIware systems to benefit developers, end-users, and regulators. <br>

 1) My work focuses on the privacy policy which bridge the software engineering practices and privacy law compliance, identifying and addressing fundamental challenges of the whole lifecycle of the privacy policy. <br>